 While a divorce is pending, each spouse’s attorney may request discovery from the other spouse.
-This may include income records, deeds or titles to property, business account records, credit card bills and other spending records, proposed witness lists and almost anything else that may relate to the financial, custody, and visitation issues in a divorce case.
-At the same time, the court may require the parties to attend divorce mediation, custody mediation or other programs designed to help with the divorce process and prevent stress on children.
+This may include income records, deeds or titles to property, account statements, credit card bills and other spending records, proposed witness lists and almost anything else that may relate to the financial, custody, and visitation issues in a divorce case.
+At the same time, the court may require the parties to attend financial mediation, custody/parenting time mediation or other programs designed to help with the divorce process and prevent stress on children.

 Settlement or Trial